ChainSafe/forest-iac/forest-node/README.md

 - Set-up s3cmd 2.x with DigitalOcean Spaces; you can check [here](https://docs.digitalocean.com/products/spaces/reference/s3cmd/) for more details.
 This will require `ACCESS_TOKEN` and `SECRET_KEY`; it can be auto-generated from the DigitalOcean console through the Applications & API section.
 - Add all necessary environment variables by running `echo $SPACES_ACCESS_TOKEN` and `echo $SPACES_SECRET_KEY` while using the values generated in the previous step.
 - Create a `*.tfvars` file to use the necessary variable values for terraform running success.
 Also, be aware that the `keys_name` must be unique.
+- Setup ssh-agent locally to allow ansible locate the private key by running the following:
+    - `eval ssh-agent`
+    - `ssh-add <location to ssh key>`
 - Run `make plan` in thr terraform directory.
 - Run `make apply` in the terraform directory to create the infrastructure and update the ansible hosts file with the IP address.
 - Run `ansible all -m ping` to confirm connection to hosts.